pedromosquerat/barista/concepts/design-tokens/README.md

 Tools like [theo] can help us transform the yml/json definitions of our design tokens into the output formats that we want to provide / consume with the design system.
-Potential output formats that we should consider.
+Potential output formats that we should consider:

 ### CSS custom properites